jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 2008-11-30

 It happens a lot, that a design pattern already existed for a long time, but only gets popular, when you make it an actual language element.
-So all good patterns must be present in the programming language itself, or the whole world of software development might not use it at all and might lag behind on progress that already took place.
+So all good patterns might be present in the programming language itself, or the whole world of software development might not use it at all and might lag behind on progress that already took place.

 JJ